guildxyz/guild-queues/README.md

 ### Why redis?

-- most message queues don't support exactly-once processing
+- most message/job queue implementations don't support exactly-once processing
 - we don't want another "magic" technology like Prisma
 - we are familiar with redis
 - no vendor lock-in